 One of the ways to use essential oils is by cultivating an aromatic space in your home or bedroom.
 You can use an essential oil diffuser, especially in your bedtime routine to calm your body and mind for a restful sleep.
 If you don’t have an oil diffuser, you can do this by using cotton balls.
 All you need to do is pour a few drops of your essential oil into a cotton ball and place it in areas that you’d like the scent to waft in your home.

 I love that essential oils are small, lightweight, and portable.
 You can take them to work or when you’re running an errand.
 Some people (like me!) like to inhale the essential oil directly-you can do this by taking a few moments throughout the day.

-You can also consider pouring a few drops of your essential oil on a hot bath.
-And why not make it a bubble bath for an extra-soothing and self-care time?
+You can also consider pouring a few drops of your essential oil into a hot bath.
+And why not make it a bubble bath for an extra–soothing and self-care time?
 Warm water provides much-needed pain relief to your body.
 You can pour a few drops in bathwater and voila you got yourself homemade aromatherapy.